 Doctor's Notes on Hemophilia

-Hemophilia is an inherited (most often in males) bleeding disorder that has 2 forms (A and B); the blood will not clot normally and bleeding may occur spontaneously or following injury.
-Signs and symptoms can start early in toddlers that bleed or bruise excessively after falls.
+Hemophilia is an inherited (most often in males) bleeding disorder that has two forms (A and B).
+The blood will not clot normally, and bleeding may occur spontaneously or following injury.
+Signs and symptoms can start early in toddlers who bleed or bruise excessively after falls.
 Some will have blood in the urine without infection.
 Other signs and symptoms may include

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.